(To see blog posts about fruits in this family, click #Ebenaceae)

 With all this genetic variation available to us, we need to comb through the state’s wild trees, locating the best varieties, propagating them and distributing them.
 To my knowledge only two varieties of American persimmon have ever been selected and propagated from wild trees in Florida.
 One of them is the variety distributed by Just Fruits and Exotics nursery near Tallahassee.
 They just call it ‘Female American Persimmon’, and they say it was found wild in Wakulla County, and it “produces heavily and has large fruit size”.
 I haven’t seen the trees or fruits, so I can’t say how this variety compares to other American persimmons.
 They have grafted trees of this selection available for sale.

 The other variety from Florida is one that I found originally growing wild in Orlando, a variety which I named ‘Turkey Lake’.
 I have propagated and distributed this clone on a very small scale, and it is definitely far superior to the average wild persimmons in Florida.
 I hope to have grafted ‘Turkey Lake’ persimmon plants available for purchase in the future.
-For the moment, if you want to sample fruit of this variety or get budwood for grafting, there are two places where ‘Turkey Lake’ persimmon is in a public place.
-The original clone was at Bill Frederick Park, 3401 Hiawassee Road, Orlando, at disc golf station number twelve.
-Admission to the park is $4 per car, or $2 if it’s just the driver.
-(I haven’t been there in many years, so hopefully the trees are still there.)
-There’s also a ‘Turkey Lake’ persimmon that I planted in a community garden in Gainesville, at the corner of NW 10th Ave and NW 4th St; the tree is at the southwest corner of this intersection.
+For the moment, if you want to sample fruit of this variety or get budwood for grafting, there’s a ‘Turkey Lake’ persimmon that I planted in a community garden in Gainesville, at the corner of NW 10th Ave and NW 4th St; the tree is at the southwest corner of this intersection.

 Outside of Florida, in the northern part of the range of American persimmon, a small network of growers has worked for decades to select and breed good varieties of American persimmon.
 A quick look at the state of these efforts is here.
 These efforts have produced a number of excellent selections, which reliably make large, tasty persimmons every year.
 An extensive list of these selections is here.

-How well will these elite selections of American persimmon from the northern part of its range perform in Florida?
-I don’t know.
-I’ve never heard of anyone attempting to grow them here.
-I suspect they would probably grow well here, but we won’t know until someone tries.
-If you want to try, you can get plants from the outstanding Nolin River Nut Nursery.
+I have heard a report from a grower in the Tampa area that the named varieties of American persimmon from northern areas have performed will there.
+If you want to try them, you can get plants from the outstanding Nolin River Nut Nursery.
 Also, Edible Landscaping Nursery in Virginia has some improved selections of American persimmon available for sale as grafted trees.

 But one of those quirks of American persimmons is that after a tree has been growing for a number of years, it tends to send up root suckers, which can eventually grow into full-sized persimmon trees in their own right.
 If the original tree you planted was grafted, then any root suckers that pop up are just clones of the random seedling that was used for a root stock, and the suckers can be removed.
 But if you find an exceptional wild American persimmon tree, it will be growing on its own roots, and likely has already sent up root suckers that have grown into full-sized trees.